 One of the most critical visual elements is your website design.

 Many businesses assume that they need to be very formal when writing the About Us page on their websites to increase their credibility and win their customer’s trust.
-On the contrary, this approach makes your brand appear stiff and distant to your customers.
+On the contrary, this approach makes your brand appear stiff and distant from your customers.

 If you want to win their trust and increase your conversions, write your "About Us" page as if you're telling a story to a friend.
 This approach will make your "About Us" page sound like a real human being wrote it.